As of: 29th June 2024

 ↺ Updated documents are available here.

 As per a report from the Federal Department of Finance (FDF), the Financial Market Infrastructure Act (FMIA) has, by and large, demonstrated its efficacy thus far.
 The Federal Council is presently undertaking a routine and comprehensive assessment, with a specific focus on enhancing transparency and legal certainty in designated regulatory domains.
-The consultation on this was opened on June 19 and will last until October 11, 2024.
+The consultation on this was opened on June 19 and lasted until October 11, 2024.

 Contents